-Buyer negotiation or buyer handling is very important in readymade garments sector.
-As a garment merchandiser you should explain your total discussion to the buyer in all possible ways by keeping those matters in your way.
-Buyer will automatically choose from your proposed options.
+Buyer negotiation or buyer handling is very important in the readymade garments sector.
+As a garment merchandiser, you should explain your total discussion to the buyer in all possible ways by keeping those matters in your way.
+The buyer will automatically choose from your proposed options.

 Quality is the ultimate point of a garments product.
-Garments buyers are now invested a lot of money to satisfy the customers by providing them right quality products.
+Garments buyers are now invested a lot of money to satisfy the customers by providing the right quality products.

-Garment costing varies depending on the quantity of garments.
+Garment costing varies depending on the number of garments.

 CMT means “Cut make and trims”.
-In this circumstance, garments manufacturer quotes the buyer a proposed price which covers making cost, trimmings and accessories cot of a garment.
+In this circumstance, the garments manufacturer quotes the buyer a proposed price which covers the making cost, trimmings, and accessories cot of a garment.
 Here, all the other required materials sent by the buyer to the manufacturer.

 Overhead cost means the cost of each operator required to make a garment.
-Over head cost has a significance impact in garments costing.
+The overhead cost has a significant impact on garments costing.

-If garments made by avoiding unnecessary processes then it will be very effective for garments costing.
+If garments are made by avoiding unnecessary processes then it will be very effective for garments costing.

 9. Buyer specification about the definite product: